This Day in History on 30 July

 2014: One hundred and fifty people are trapped after a landslide in Maharashtra, India; 20 are killed.

-1822: Wajid Ali Shah, Eleventh and last King of Awadh
+1822: Wajid Ali Shah, the eleventh and last King of Awadh.

 1951: Gerry Judah, Indian-English painter and sculptor